The James Atwood Institute for Congregational Courage

 -

-Clergy, congregational leaders, and individuals from any denomination who are passionate and committed to this work, yet need a community of support and/or some new skills.
+Individuals, congregational leaders and clergy from any denomination or no denomination, who are passionate and committed to this work, yet need a community of support and/or some new skills

-For the lessons of the Atwood Institute to have the most effect in your area, we encourage you to find at least 2-3 people from your community (congregation, Presbytery, metropolitan area, region, etc.) to attend together, so that you can learn together, and then go back en-couraged and ready to lead in your community.
-Register HERE.
+For the lessons of the Atwood Institute to have the most effect in your area, we encourage you to find at least 2-3 people from your community (congregation, Presbytery, metropolitan area, region, etc.) to attend together, so that you can learn together, and then go back en-couraged and ready to lead.

 -

 No!
-All are welcome.
 Involvement in a particular denomination is not necessary to attend, but please understand that we will specifically focus on leveraging the Christian community in the gun violence prevention movement.

 -

-The Atwood Institute for Congregational Courage will train clergy and lay leaders in practical, pastoral and prophetic Gun Violence Prevention (GVP) ministry skills that have impact in our current political context.
+The Atwood Institute for Congregational Courage provides practical, pastoral and prophetic Gun Violence Prevention (GVP) ministry skills.
+You will learn in large group, small group and hands-on activities how to:

-Many of the resources on which we will rely at the Atwood Institute can be found in the Presbyterian Peace Fellowship Gun Violence Prevention Congregational Toolkit.
+Many of the resources on which we will rely at the Atwood Institute can be found in the Presbyterian Peace Fellowship Gun Violence Prevention Congregational Toolkit available in our resources at the bottom of our web page.

 -

-If a small group is registering from a single organization (or congregation), a single registrant can register as a “company” and pay for multiple individuals.
+If a group is registering from a single organization (or congregation), a single registrant can register as a “company” and pay for multiple individuals together.

 Use this page to register as a company.